wendy-twendy/velora-tech.com/docs/REACT-COMPONENTS.md

    - Ensure proper type assertions are used for WebGL context properties
    - Use appropriate event types for custom events
    - Provide proper type definitions for component props

+4. **Spline Scene Overflow Issues**:
+   - Check container dimensions in the browser inspector
+   - Verify that the hero-content and hero-image containers have appropriate sizing
+   - Ensure CSS `overflow: hidden` is applied to the appropriate containers
+   - Check for fixed width/height values that might be causing overflow
+   - Verify that the robot positioning in `adjustSplineScene()` is appropriate for the viewport size

+5. **Robot Visibility Issues**:
+   - Adjust the robot's Y position to ensure it's fully visible
+   - Modify camera position to frame the robot properly
+   - Check the container height to ensure it's sufficient to display the full robot
+   - Adjust the camera's Z position to pull back and show more of the robot
+   - Use browser developer tools to inspect the canvas dimensions and container constraints

 ### Debugging Tools